OrientorM/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that printe hello world
+a script that changes to hello world